BloomTech-Labs/labs9-cleaner-pos/README.md

 	* Explicit type declarations will communicate to other developers the intent and use of a given piece of code.
   * TypeScript integrates very well with webpack and babel, both of which are essential tools for using modern JS features.

+* Deployed to Netlify

 ### Backend built using:

+#### Node.js, Express.js

+	* Node.js offers a unified language for both front-end and back-end, giving all team members flexibility to work on either when necessary.
+	* Express.js allows us to code and customize the back-end to our liking, and gives us more control on what and how the back-end handles requests.
+	* There is very detailed documentation available for each.
+	* There also widespread community support for Node and Express.

+#### PostgreSQL

+	* Saves the necessary data in an efficient way
+	* Allows for easy queries through JOIN support
+	* Allows for very easy deployment
+	* Has a great community around it and is future proof / very independent of new trends

+* Deployed to Heroku

 ## Authentication

 ## Testing

+### Unit testing

+We implemented user testing on all pages using jest.
+These tests ensure that the app is working correctly and helps us to quickly identify issues.

+### Git Hooks

+We used Husky to automate unit testing and run Prettier linting on each commit.
+This ensured that we could continuously deploy to Netlify and Heroku without the risk of breaking our build.

 ## Installation Instructions

 ### Environment Variables

 ### Using the application

 ## Documentation